doritoes/ipgiraffe.com/2_Lambda_Function_DotNet.md

-# Create Go .NET Function
+# Create .NET Lambda Function
 We are going to demonstrate using C# code.
 Other options for this runtime included F# and PowerShell.

 These instructions were tested on a Windows 11 system.